Limitations on liability

 What are the common exceptions to the cap?

 Frequency/market practice: Fraud is usually excluded from the cap.
-Certain fundamental representations and warranties (e.g., authority, capitalization, title to assets/equity and due organization) are also commonly excluded.
+Certain fundamental representations and warranties (e.g., authority, capitalization, no conflicts, and due organization) are also commonly excluded.
 Tax and specific areas of concern are often excluded, or may have specific higher caps.
 Breaches of seller's/target's covenants and the brokers'/finders' fee representation are also often carved out of the cap.

 Is a deductible or basket common?

 Frequency/market practice: Very common.
-Baskets in the US can be structured either as deductibles or tipping baskets.
+Baskets in the US can be structured either as deductibles or tipping (also known as “first dollar”) baskets.
 In a deal with a deductible, the indemnifying party is only liable for losses over a stated amount.
-If the parties agree to a tipping basket, the indemnifying party is liable for the total amount of losses once they exceed a specified threshold.
+If the parties agree to a tipping/first dollar basket, the indemnifying party is liable for the total amount of losses once they exceed a specified threshold.

 Is a de minimis common?